ashottonoyan/FacebookFramework/README.md

 2. Build FacebookFramework.framework

     * Open "FacebookFramework.xcodeproj" and "Build for Archiving" in the Product -> Build menu.
 This should build both the Debug and Release version.
-If it does not, check your Build Schemes in Product -> Edit Scheme…
+If it does not, check your Build Schemes in Product -> Edit Scheme… Select Build configuration Release
     * Select "FacebookFramework.framework" in the Finder.
 It should be in the "Release" folder; you probably don't want to embed the Debug version.
     * Drag it to your "Frameworks" folder in your Project list and add it to the appropriate target.
 If you want you can select "Copy items into destination group's folder"
     * In your appropriate target, under "Build Settings", select "Runpath Search Paths" in the "Linking" category, and enter "@loader_path/../Resources" (without the quotes).
 This step is essential for linking, as the Framework is built with a "@rpath" search path, which will be replaced at runtime by your application.